-Looking back, the roster of forum speakers over the years is like an abbreviated “Who’s Who” of the 20th century, including John F. Kennedy, Dr. Martin Luther King Jr., Eleanor Roosevelt, Thurgood Marshall, Fidel Castro, Cesar Chavez, Geraldine Ferraro, Billy Graham, Caspar Weinberger ’41, Whoopi Goldberg, and Jesse Jackson, just to name a few.
+Looking back, the roster of forum participants over the years is like an abbreviated “Who’s Who” of the 20th century, including John F. Kennedy, Dr. Martin Luther King Jr., Eleanor Roosevelt, Thurgood Marshall, Fidel Castro, Cesar Chavez, Geraldine Ferraro, Billy Graham, Caspar Weinberger ’41, Whoopi Goldberg and Jesse Jackson, just to name a few.

 “He didn’t talk about the topic at all,” Rappaport recalled.
 “Just his pro-McCarthy views, which I was strongly against.”
 A week after the event, Curley sent for Rappaport and told him he had done a good job.
 “Beyond the political opposition, you didn’t have to be personal enemies,” Rappaport said.